dixonjonas/ai-dev-assistant/README.md

 Replace `YOUR_ACTUAL_GOOGLE_GEMINI_API_KEY_HERE` with your valid API key which can be created [here](https://aistudio.google.com/app/apikey).

 3. **Build and Run with Docker Compose:**
-Navigate to the root directory of your project in the terminal (where `docker-compose.yml` is located) and run:
+Navigate to the root directory of your project in the terminal and run:

 ```bash
 docker-compose up --build